Lake Amtkeli: Geography

 Lake Amtkeli is fed by the Amtkeli River, but only a small part of its water percolates through the obstructing rubble back into the river.
-The greater part leaves the lake through underground passages to the Jampal River.
+The greater part leaves the lake through underground passages to the Jampali River.
 Due to the lake's limited discharge capacity, its water level rises strongly during snowmelt in May, leading to annual fluctuations of up to 40 m in the lake's average 512 m height above sea level and 65 m maximal depth, and increasing its length from 2.4 km to 4 km.
 The average surface area of Lake Amtkeli is 0.58 km2, and its drainage basin measures 153 km2.

 Due to the lake's origin, its underwater slopes are steep, following the surface slopes.